Transfer credit: Credit transferring process

 The process of transferring credits can be divided into four main parts: what transpires prior to a college transfer, what transpires during college transfer, what transpires after college transfer and what proactive efforts are managed to help define academic pathways and agreements between institutions to streamline college transfer.

 Prior to college transfer, a student may engage and receive different levels of advising and counseling from an institution they attend.
 The advising process affects the course enrollment decisions a student makes, which often leads to expectations that course work will transfer or not, depending upon the acknowledged student aspirations and goals.
 Often, a student changes goals and aspirations as a result of their course exposure.

 During college transfer, a student typically applies to a college or university as a prospective student.
 Different from traditional applicants, a transfer student's academic history is evaluated.
 This involves enrollment, transfer professionals and the faculty, and requires an in-depth analysis of every course taken by a student at another college or university and/or also including the evaluation of prior life experiences.
 A college transfer student applying to another college or university must request academic transcripts from each institution they attended.
 Each potential receiving institution must wait until they receive the academic transcripts, assemble them by student and match them to the application.

 The transcript and course evaluation process can be divided into three distinct stages which result in judgments independent of the student.
 First, an assessment of the quality of the course must be made.
 Second, the course must be evaluated on the basis of its comparability to courses at the receiving institution.
 Finally, the coursework for which credit is granted must be determined to be applicable to the program of study for which the student has applied.
+Guidance from AACRAO, ACE, and CHEA identifies three factors as fundamental to decisions about awarding credit for learning acquired elsewhere: the educational quality of the acquired learning, the comparability of its content, scope, and rigor to that offered by the receiving institution, and the appropriateness and applicability of the learning experience to the student's program and educational goals.

 For purposes of ensuring student success in handling the level of difficulty in the targeted academic program and the required course work, and protecting the integrity of academic credentials, all three judgments must be made for credit to be granted for the transfer student and to avoid having the student take the required courses as documented.
 Courses of poor quality, courses for which the receiving institution has no general counterpart, and courses that simply do not apply to the program of study being sought are typically not counted toward degree requirements.
 This standard benefits students by ensuring that they are not inappropriately placed in programs of study and courses for which they are ill-prepared.